Next Actor Studio

 Instructor : Trisha Ray

 Students are introduced to building characters with dialogues through exercises, script breakdown and improvisation, while learning the Technical acting with the camera.
 Students with stage experience will learn the difference of acting on film vs. theatre.
+Some acting background is always necessary for even our beginner classes.

 This class allows matured teen students with prior approval.